ellakennedy/movieReviewApp/README.md

 **Technologies Used**

-MovieMate leverages cutting-edge technologies to deliver a seamless user experience:
+Popcorn Wars leverages cutting-edge technologies to deliver a seamless user experience:

 - **Frontend**: Built with React and styled with Material-UI, providing an intuitive and visually appealing interface.